AgoraDoc/dita-guide-reuse/RTC/start-see-also-web.md

     <script src="./AgoraRTC_N-4.7.1.js"></script>
     ```

-  > If you use the above methods, the SDK fully exports an `AgoraRTC` object.
-You can visit the `AgoraRTC` object to operate the Web SDK.
+    <note>If you use the above methods, the SDK fully exports an `AgoraRTC` object.
+You can visit the `AgoraRTC` object to operate the Web SDK.</note>